I figured I would add this page to maybe be of help to any new art teachers (or about to be art teachers) out there.

 RESPECTFUL: Students are respectful towards the teacher, each other, and the art room materials.

-• Listen to the teacher when she’s talking or giving directions/ NO talking during this time
+- Listen to the teacher when the teacher’s talking or giving directions/ NO talking during this time

-• Never draw on someone else’s artwork or hurt someone else’s artwork
+- Never draw on someone else’s artwork (unless the other student and myself say it’s okay) or hurt someone else’s artwork

-At the end of every art class, (while they are sitting at their tables before they line up to leave), I share with students how I thought they did as a class for each category.
+At the end of every art class, (after clean up, while they are sitting at their tables before they line up to leave), I share with students how I thought they did as a class for each category.

 They can earn 1 star under each category, and up to 4 full stars per art class.

 If I witnessed behavior that eh, wasn’t so great… they earn a half star or NO star under that particular category.
-Once they reach 30 stars in total ***(2) -1/2 stars equal a full star when tallying*** the class earns a CHOICE DAY in the following art class.
+Once they reach 30 stars in total (two half stars equal a full star when tallying) the class earns a CHOICE DAY on the following art class.

 CHOICE DAY allows kids to sit where they want, which obviously kids love!
 AND they can choose what to work on in art for that day!
-They usually have at least 4 choices of what they can do, (this can include: free drawing in their sketchbooks, reading art books, painting, modeling clay, scratch art, collage etc,) depending on what materials I have available that day.
+They usually have at least 4 choices of what they can do, (this can include: free draw, coloring sheets, reading art books, painting, Legos, bookmark designing, art puzzles, modeling clay, scratch art, collage etc,) depending on what materials I have available that day.

-Once choice day happens, the class starts over on a new chart the following art class.
+Once choice day is finished, the class starts over on a new blank star chart the following art class.
 Classes typically earn 3 choice days a year.

 Kids really love going over the star chart at the end of class, and look forward to earning their choice day!
 I really do see positive results from implementing it, so it’s a definite keeper in my daily routine!